iter8-tools/docs/docs/getting-started/install.md

     You can now run `iter8` (from your gopath bin/ directory)

     ???+ note "Install a specific version"
-        You can also install Iter8 CLI with a specific tag.
+        You can also install the Iter8 CLI with a specific tag.
 For example, the following command installs version `0.9.0` of the Iter8 CLI.
         ```shell
         go install github.com/iter8-tools/iter8@v0.9.0
         ```